M1XZG/towerunite-images/README.md

-# Tower Unite Images
+# Shared Game Images

-A minimal static site to view and share direct links to images, intended for Tower Unite use.
-Host on GitHub Pages and quickly render images from external URLs.
+A minimal static site to view and share direct links to images for online games including Tower Unite, VRChat, and others.
+Host on GitHub Pages and quickly render images from your media folder.

 ## Features
 - Paste an image URL and display it instantly